docker-library/docs/geonetwork/content.md

 ```console
 docker run --rm -v /host/%%REPO%%-docker:/catalogue-data busybox chown -R root:root /catalogue-data
 ```

+### Upgrading from Jetty-based images

+The switch from Jetty to Tomcat (GN 4.2.15+ and 4.4.10+) introduces additional breaking changes beyond file ownership for users who extend these images or reference Jetty-specific paths in custom scripts:

+-	`$JETTY_HOME` and `$JETTY_BASE` environment variables are no longer set.
+-	The GeoNetwork web application path changed: it is now at `/usr/local/tomcat/webapps/geonetwork/` (GN 4.2.x) or `/opt/geonetwork/` (GN 4.4.10+), replacing the previous `/var/lib/jetty/webapps/geonetwork/`.
+-	The container startup command is now `catalina.sh run` instead of `java -jar /usr/local/jetty/start.jar`.

 ### Set the data directory and H2 db file